RealAvocado/Multi-thread-Server/README.md

 ### This client program is for users to use.
 Just pass the arguments, run the program and follow the instruction in the interface.
 ### 2.2.2 "Client_Test_Only" class
 ### This client program is only for data testing purpose.
 It's not a real client interface model because in this case large amount of numbers can be generated automatically without user's input, and it's meaningless for a single client to do that operation.
 However, this client program is good at exploring the server's performance.
+# 3. Content of the project
+## 3.1 ServerPackage
+### Classes in this package are the two server classes mentioned in 2.1.
+## 3.2 ClientPackage
+### Classes in this package are the client classes mentioned in 2.2.
+## 3.3 CommunicationPackage
+### There are two classes in this package.
+MessageSender class is used to generate serializable objects that can be transmitted between the server and the client.
+ServiceProtocol class focuses on processing data from the client and preparing the results.